Ngā Haeata Mātauranga: Annual Report on Māori Education 2001/02 and Direction for 2003

 - Getting more quality Māori language teaching and learning materials across the curriculum.

 - Showing positive trends in ERO reports for kaupapa Māori schools.

 Progress is being made in the development of mātauranga Māori programmes, in research, assessment and resources.
 Case study 7 shows the success of Te Poutama Tau in providing linguistic and pedagogical support for schools, teachers and children learning mathematics in Māori-medium.

-Valuing the Role that Parents and the Community Can Play (Section 6)
+Section 6: Valuing the Role that Parents and the Community Can Play (Section 6)

 Government outcomes and targets for Māori education have a strong focus on encouraging and supporting the involvement of parents and whānau in their children's education.
 This section reports on some innovative school initiatives that are seeing more participation of families in their children's education (see Aranga School in case study 8).
 Whakaaro Mātauranga (Think Learning) and the Te Mana: Ki te Taumata campaign have also been important in engaging whānau and Māori communities with education (case study 9).

-Lifting Māori Participation and Achievement in Tertiary Education (Section 7)
+Section 7: Lifting Māori Participation and Achievement in Tertiary Education

 Outcomes sought in tertiary education are: